samuelryc/samuelryc/README.md

 ### Hi 👋
 - 📫  Reach out: contact@samuelryc.com
 - ✨  Found anything helpful?
-Thank me with a beer https://www.buymeacoffee.com/samuelryc
+You can use [this link](https://www.buymeacoffee.com/samuelryc) to support me.
+Thank you!

 <!--
 **samuelryc/samuelryc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.